Kádár István and his Hajdú soldiers, 1658

 Our hero was also called Valiant Kádár / Kádár vitéz.
 The Hungarian word “vitéz” stands for “a valiant soldier, a warrior” in the English language.
-It is quite hard to translate it just like the term “Vitézlő / Vitézi Rend” that was the “Valiant Order” where he and the Borderland warriors belonged to.
+It is quite hard to translate it just like the term “Vitézlő / Vitézi Rend” that was the “Valiant Order” to which he and the Borderland warriors belonged.
 Also, please note that I am using the Eastern name order for Hungarian names where the family name comes first.
-It was Prince Rákóczi György II of Transylvania who had sent his father, Kádár Mihály and him to Borosjenő aka Jenő Castle.
-See link to the castle:
+It was Prince Rákóczi György II of Transylvania who had sent his father, Kádár Mihály, and him to Borosjenő aka Jenő Castle.
+See the link to the castle:

 Kádár had 200 Borderland warriors who took up positions at the crossing on 20 September 1658 and were able to repel the Tatars for long days.
 They fought like Leonidas, opposing several thousands of Tatars but the enemy eventually crossed the river at another place and got behind them on 23 September.

 They were surrounded and there was no reinforcement they could hope for.
 Yet, they fought on and made a last stand.